emtee40/fdroid-web-services/README.md

-This project automates the setup arbitrary ammount reverse proxies rverse proxies in front of a central webserver.
+This project automates the setup arbitrary amount reverse proxies reverse proxies in front of a central web server known as the _originserver_.

+### _originserver_

+The _originserver_ is the server in the middle of all the web services:

+* Hosts all the files that are available on f-droid.org.
+* Runs Apache [`type-map`](https://httpd.apache.org/docs/current/content-negotiation.html#type-map) for automatic locale selection.
+* Receives all the repo files from the _buildserver_.
+* Pushes all the repo files to the [primary mirrors](https://f-droid.org/docs/Running_a_Mirror/).

 ### HTTPS